Rminsh/Rminsh/README.md

 ### Hi, I’m Armin 👋
-- 📱 I’m a Software engineer at [Aseman](https://aseman.io),I love creating apps for both iOS and Android
+- 📱 I’m a Software developer, I love creating apps for both iOS and Android
 - 📫 You can reach me on Telegram: [@Arminshalchian](https://t.me/arminshalchian)
 - 🧩 Feel free to contact me for contributing in projects